 Frequently Asked Questions

-Health and safety: Masks optional.
+Health and safety: Masks are optional.
 I mask with anyone who prefers that.

 If you have had *any symptoms*

-including fever above 100 degrees, gastric upset, even shortness of
+including fever above 100 degrees, respiratory symptoms, gastric upset - please

 That depends on what you are looking for.
 Rolfing aligns the body, so if you need help with your posture or if you are seeking a holistic overhaul, Rolfing is absolutely the best modality.
 The benefits of Rolfing can improve your quality of life.